 When you engage employees, they work harder, learn, grow and develop faster, solve problems, innovate, get along with their team members better and stay longer at your company.

 - Patient safety incidents (mortality and falls) (58%)

-- Employee turnover for high turnover organisations (18%)
+- Employee turnover for high turnover organizations (18%)

-- Employee turnover for low turnover organisations (43%)
+- Employee turnover for low turnover organizations (43%)

 - Shrinkage (theft) (28%)

 - Productivity (sales) (18%)